mhibx/wazuh-security-monitoring-lab/README.md

 The emphasis is on being able to answer:

-**Why did this alert fire?**
+**Why did this alert or event occur?**

-**What evidence supports the alert?**
+**What evidence supports the activity?**

 **Is the activity benign, suspicious, or malicious?**

 **What MITRE ATT&CK technique is involved?**

+**What evidence is still missing?**

 **What should the analyst do next?**

-This project is intended as a practical demonstration of those investigation and security monitoring skills.
+This project is intended as a practical demonstration of those investigation, detection engineering, threat hunting, and security monitoring skills.